Is Filing for Bankruptcy Right for You?

 How many of these apply to you?
 They’re all common factors that can lead individuals to file for bankruptcy.

-Any one of those things can potentially put you in a position where bankruptcy is the answer.
+Any one of those things can potentially put you in a position where you might consider bankruptcy as a solution.
 It’s really about degrees.
 Consider what’s holding you back and ask yourself, “What can I do to fix this?”

 If you haven’t done it recently, take a moment to add up all of your liquid assets.
 That means the current value of your home, your car, your personal savings, retirement funds and investments (stocks, etc.).
 You don’t have to be exact, but put together a rough estimate.